matuteiglesias/journal/content/Business/2025-06-02_Critical_Analysis_and_Strategy_for_Family_Financia.md

 ### Pending Tasks
 - Further exploration of definitions, roles, and cultural resistances in family governance.
-- Enhance retrieval strategies and onboarding materials with practical examples and legal integration.
+- Enhance retrieval strategies and onboarding materials with practical examples and legal [[integration]].